openmc-dev/openmc/docs/source/devguide/workflow.rst

 3. Run ``tools/dev/install-commit-hooks.sh`` to install a post-commit hook that runs clang-format on C++ files to apply :ref:`automatic code formatting
-   <styleguide_formatting>`.
-In addition, you may want to configure your text
+   <styleguide_formatting>` (requires that clang-format already be installed).
-   editor to automatically run clang-format when saving C++ files.
+   In addition, you may want to configure your text editor to automatically run clang-format when saving C++ files.

 3. Make your changes on the new branch that you intend to have included in *develop*.
 If you have made other changes that should not be merged back,